osiegmar/tabular-data-interchange-format/README.md

   quotation mark.
 - Doubling the quotation mark is not intuitive and not easy to read.
 It does not seem to provide any advantage over escaping using a reverse solidus – except for being the current standard.
+- The reverse solidus could be used for even more escaping (e.g., `\t` for tab, `\r` for carriage return, `\n` for line feed, ...).
+If newline characters were escaped, a record would always be on one line.
+This might increase readability for humans and could help with parsing (readline -> complete comment or record) and debugging.

 ## Request for Comments